pezillionaire/resume/README.md

 * **PostgresSQL** - Comfortable working with and writing SQL, knowledgeable on structure and best practices for robust data storage.

-* **Ruby** - Experience with the Rails framework, building API systems, controllers, and routing.
-Knowledgeable with Active Record Models but have preference for direct database queries.
+* **Ruby** - Experience with the Rails framework, routing, controllers, and building API endpoint systems.
+Knowledgeable with ActiveRecord Models but have preference for direct database queries.

 * **Design Systems** - Collaboration on a cross-discipline team to develop, codify, and implement a company wide design system.
 Personally responsible for web styling implementation and deployment, component structuring and deployment, and documentation for development and design teams.